emilymorgado/astronomer-airflow-alerts/airflow-alerts.md

 The full PQL ([Prometheus Query Language](https://prometheus.io/docs/prometheus/latest/querying/basics/)) for how all these alerts are triggered can be found in our helm [helm charts ](https://github.com/astronomer/helm.astronomer.io/blob/387bcfcc06885d9253c2e1cfd6a5a08428323c57/charts/prometheus/values.yaml#L99
 ).

-> **Note:** Customizing these alerts is currently only a feature available to Enterprise customers.
+> **Note:** Customizing these alerts is currently only available to Enterprise customers.